<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=211092899458802&amp;ev=PageView&amp;noscript=1">

 LOTAMS (Local Notices)

-FlyFreely allows site managers to generate 'local NOTAMs' to distribute mission critical information to pilots / planners or to all users as required.
+FlyFreely allows site managers to generate 'local NOTAMs', distributing mission critical information to pilots, planners or all users as required.

 The LOTAMs feature provides a convenient platform for administrators to publish notices within their organisation.